JCR-UK

 Previous Addresses:

-● Jackson's Row, Manchester, M2 5NH (to November 2022)
+● Jackson's Row, Manchester, M2 5NH (to November 2022), designed by architect Peter Cummings (formerly Caminesky), FRIBA.(iii)

-18 May 1952 - Consecration of the synagogue(iii)
+18 May 1952 - Consecration of the synagogue(iv)

 2021 - Following approval at an Extraordinary General Meeting of the congregation held on 25 July 2021, the congregation agreed to sell the synagogue building (the last remaining synagogue in the centre of Manchester) for £15 million.
-The site is being redeveloped as part of £200 million project.(iv)
+The site is being redeveloped as part of £200 million project.(v)

-26 November 2022 - Synagogue holds final Sabbath service.(v)
+26 November 2022 - Synagogue holds final Sabbath service.(vi)

 ● Park Place, Cheetham Hill Road, Manchester, M4 (from 1858)